ycpcs/cs201-fall2017/assign/assign06.md

 Your Task
 =========

-Your task is to implement a renderer for the [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set), using [parallel computation](../lectures/lecture17.html) to speed up the rendering process.
+Your task is to implement a color chooser for the [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set) renderer that you implemented in [CS201 Assignment 5](assign05.html).

 <blockquote style="text-align: center;">
 <img alt="Exploit all the cores!" src="img/assign05/exploitAllTheCores.jpg">